The Faces of Local Food:

-American writer, environmental activist, and farmer, Wendell Berry says, “eating is an inescapable agricultural act.”4 Berry’s statement begs the question: Does the average person, as they sit down to a meal, think about their connection to a farmer, to the dirt, and to the sweat and hard work required for producing the food on their plate?
+American writer, environmental activist, and farmer, Wendell Berry says, “eating is an inescapable agricultural act.”
+Berry’s statement begs the question: Does the average person, as they sit down to a meal, think about their connection to a farmer, to the dirt, and to the sweat and hard work required for producing the food on their plate?
+Often we give thanks for our food, but how often do we give thanks and celebrate the producers of our food?
 Maybe eating is an inescapable agricultural act, but it seems the connection frequently escapes our consciousness and stops abruptly in a grocery store.

 Each of these narratives echoes a common theme—educated and responsible consumers are necessary for the sustainability of local producers.

 Is local food sustainable?
-I’m optimistic, but the answer to that question resides with each of us—in our values and choices.
+I’m optimistic, but the answer to that question resides with each of us—in what we value and how we choose.
 Let’s choose wisely.